 For FA, outcome measures include a 9-Hole Peg Test (9HPT), timed 25-Foot Walk (T25FW), Low-Contrast Letter Acuity test (LCLA), International Cooperative Ataxia Rating Scale (ICARS), and Friedreich's Ataxia Rating Scale (FARS).

 Through all these stages, partnerships are essential—partnership with a pharmaceutical company or drug development company is required to optimize development of a new drug and produce the drug in sufficient quantities so that clinical tests with humans can proceed.
 Organizations, such as FARA, offer grants to companies in order to facilitate the drug development process.
-Many of the pharmaceutical companies we work with are smaller companies with fewer resources available to them.
+Some of the pharmaceutical companies we work with are smaller companies with fewer resources available to them.
 They can develop the drug to a certain point, but they need help with funding the drug development for a specific compound and to develop FA therapeutics.
-For instance, FARA and the MDA have given grants to the basic scientists who discovered HDAC inhibitors for FA and to Repligen (a pharmaceutical company) to develop HDAC inhibitors for FA.
-Also, FARA and the National Institutes of Health (NIH) have provided support to Edison Pharmaceuticals for the development of drugs that improve mitochondrial function (eg. A0001).
-Santhera Pharmaceuticals has worked closely with FARA, and the NIH and the NIH did the Phase I and Phase II studies of Santhera’s Idebenone in FA.
+For instance, FARA and the MDA have given grants to the basic scientists who discovered HDAC inhibitors for FA and to Repligen (a pharmaceutical company) that did the early development work for HDAC inhibitors in FA.
+Also, FARA and the National Institutes of Health (NIH) have provided support to Edison Pharmaceuticals for the development of drugs that improve mitochondrial function.